maxim2266/str/README.md

 to see an example of its output.

 ## Project Status
 The library requires at least a C11 compiler.
-So far has been tested on Linux Mint 19.3 and 20, with `gcc` versions up to 9.3.0, and `clang` versions up to 11.0.0; it is also reported to work on ALT Linux 9.1 for Elbrus, with `lcc` version 1.25.09.
+So far has been tested on Linux Mint versions from 19.3 to 21.2, with `gcc` versions up to 11.4.0, and `clang` versions up to 11.0.0; it is also reported to work on ALT Linux 9.1 for Elbrus, with `lcc` version 1.25.09.